 To communicate with our dogs, we rely on their body language.
 We look at their body language and facial expressions to understand their intentions.
 While some movements are subtle, others are pretty obvious.
-This includes jumping excitedly when they pick up the leash or staring at their food while you eat dinner.
+This includes jumping excitedly when you pick up the leash or staring at your food while you eat dinner.
 Many actions can have multiple meanings, so it’s up to you to consider the larger context to figure this out.

 This behavior may be instinctual but can be used to teach and train canines.
 Dogs raising their paws may be an indicator of something wrong.
 It’s essential to pay close attention.

 Table of Contents

 - Body language of the canine

 - It is the behavior of their breed